-The number of films produced per year in North America has nearly doubled from 478 in 2000 to 871 in 2018.
+The number of films produced per year in North America has nearly doubled from 478 in 2000 to 792 in 2019 (with a decrease in 2020 due to the Covid-19 pandemic).
 With the number of independent films looking for financing, there are plenty of opportunities to invest.

 If you are interested in passive investing, then you should be offered a private placement memorandum (PPM) to legally and safely purchase a percentage in the production.
-Even investments from family and friends are considered a security sale, so this is necessary for financiers and filmmakers.
-In addition, these memorandums should provide important information to influence your decision.
+Even investments from family and friends are considered a security sale, so this is necessary for financers (including filmmakers).
+PPMS provide important information you should consider in making your decision.

 So, what should you ask before signing the dotted line?

 These are in addition to the most critical questions:

 There are seemingly popular blockbusters that fail, and there are small indie films that soar beyond expectation.
 Investing in film is risky, and there is no fool-proof way to predict a film’s success.
 So, is investing in Hollywood even worth the trouble?
 And how do investors currently approach the risk?
 Investments.

 A lack of understanding about the film industry can impact investment behavior.
 Dr. M Franklin of the Institute for Creative and Cultural Entrepreneurship explains:

 “There is a lack of clear, detailed, high-quality information about the film industry.
 This refers not only to the oft-cited lack of revenue and profitability data, but also to information about the way in which film project characteristics are evaluated, projects accessed, and financial involvement in films structured.
 How the industry is perceived impacts how it operates.
 This knowledge gap likely contributes to a lack of investor confidence and therefore contributes to difficulties in accessing finance.”

 Franklin also cites financial crises and digital disruption as reasons that investors avoid the film industry.
 To mitigate risk, Franklin states: